idaholab/TMAP8/doc/content/verification_and_validation/val-2a.md

        image_name=val-2a_comparison_TMAP7.png
        style=width:50%;margin-bottom:2%;margin-left:auto;margin-right:auto
        id=val-2a_comparison_TMAP7
-       caption=Comparison of TMAP8 calculation with the experimental data on left, right, and both sides with unit of atom/m$^2$/s
+       caption=Comparison of TMAP8 calculation with the experimental data on right side with unit of atom/m$^2$/s

 ## Input files